ut-parla/Parla.py/tutorial/1_control_flow/README.md

         print('I am task 0 again', flush=True)
 ```

-Although an `async def` task has an asynchronous body, the task will still wait for its body to fully complete before the task is finished.
+Although it looks like an `async def` task has an asynchronous body, the task will still wait for its body to fully complete before the task is marked as completed.
+Tasks can wait on tasks that are not marked `async def`.

 Barriers are a special (implicit) type of dependency.
 When a task encounters a barrier, it will release control of its worker thread and spawn a new continuation of itself as a separate task.
-Because of this Barriers can only be used within tasks.
+As a consequence, Barriers can only be used within tasks and cannot be used in the outermost non-task scope.

 This new task will have the targets of the barrier added to its dependency list.
 The continuation will only execute after all tasks listed in the barrier have completed.

 The use of barriers can be seen in `2_barriers.py`.